vsumit89/my-site/src/pages/blogs/options-pattern-golang.md

 }
 ```

 This seems to be working, but the issue is if I want to initialise the server with some default values, I can't.
+Because
+I always have to pass the default values as the options because the server variable is dependent on it.
+Options pattern helps in making implementation more flexible.

-### How can we do that ?
+### How to implement it ?

 Options Pattern 🚀🚀🚀